Bankman-Fried charged with paying $40M bribe to China

 NEW YORK (AP) — FTX founder Sam Bankman-Fried was charged with directing $40 million in bribes to one or more Chinese officials to unfreeze assets relating to his cryptocurrency business in a newly rewritten indictment unsealed Tuesday.

 The charge of conspiracy to violate the anti-bribery provisions of the Foreign Corrupt Practices Act raises to 13 the number of charges Bankman-Fried faces after he was arrested in the Bahamas in December and brought to the United States soon afterward.
+The indictment was returned on Monday.

 FTX filed for bankruptcy on Nov.
 11, when it ran out of money after the cryptocurrency equivalent of a bank run.
 He has remained free on a $250 million personal recognizance bond that lets him stay with his parents in Palo Alto, California.